 You can choose whether you want a widget that will allow users to donate directly to your page, a donate button on your Facebook Brand page, a widget that shows your progress toward your goal and links to your fundraiser, or a donate button.

 Note that you can only use the Facebook donate button on your Facebook Brand page, not a normal Facebook profile.
+As well, you must have 2,000 or more likes on your Facebook page to install the widget per Facebook's requirement.

-Simply copy and paste the embed code and insert on your website or blog!
+Simply copy and paste the embed code and insert on your website or blog.

-If you have any questions about the features on your Mightycause page or would like help making it as amazing at it can possibly be, contact firstname.lastname@example.org.
+If you have any questions about the features on your Mightycause fundraising page or would like help making it as amazing at it can possibly be, contact email@example.com.